-Because of Covid-19 infection risks, this course is being taught online, with both synchronous and asynchronous lectures.
-On the evening before lecture, the instructor will post lecture slides that may benefit your note taking.
-Links for the lectures themselves are posted on the Quercas week-by-week section.
-Synchronous lectures are viewed through Microsoft Teams, and asynchronous lectures can be viewed through most video viewers.
-Synchronous lectures will start at 12:10pm and end at 2pm.
-Regardless of the format, for most classes, the instructor will also post a recording of the lecture so you can re-watch.
+Changes in Covid-19 infection risks may require we be flexible to continue online lectures.
+Regardless of the delivery format, the evening before each lecture, the instructor will post slides in the "week by week" section of our webpage.
+These may benefit student note taking.
+Lectures will start at 12:10pm and end at 2pm.
 Besides these posted materials, a range of audiovisual material are incorporated into lectures.
 It is important to complete all required readings and follow lectures because the test held on the last class will cover both required readings and lectures.